arsium/NtDll-And-Template/README.md

 # NtDll & Template

-This is A way to implement NtDll in C# (also includes some kernel32.dll functions to get thread or process handle).
-Partially implemented.
+This is A way to implement NtDll in C# (also includes some kernel32.dll functions to get thread or process handle).I tried to be closest to C++ implementations.Partially implemented.

 Includes :